efandrade/tinyoutline/README.md

 # tinyoutline

 This is a simple Chrome extension that takes the URL of your current page and creates a tinyurl for that URL.
-It then opens the URL with outline.com.
+It then opens the tinyurl with outline.com.

 ## Installation